 For some people, there comes a time when their social drinking turns into a problem.
 In some cases, this develops into being an alcoholic.

-Some of the warning signs of alcohol addiction or alcohol use disorder (AUD) include:
+Some of the warning signs of alcoholism or alcohol use disorder (AUD) include:

-All of these signs are not required for a person to be an alcoholic.
+A person does not need to show all of these signs to have an alcohol addiction.
 However, in most cases, if a person considers his or her alcohol consumption a problem, or they seem to be a problem drinker, it’s smart to seek help.

 If you have concerns about your alcohol consumption, try to not drink alcohol for a week or more and see how you feel.
 If the time spent not drinking is a struggle, seeking help is a good idea.